 Dr. Greene's research focuses on the identification, acquisition, and combination of entrepreneurial resources, particularly by women and minority entrepreneurs.
 She is a founding member of the Diana Project, a research group focusing on women and the venture capital industry.
-The Diana Projects books include International Women's Entrepreneurship: Research on the Growth of Women Owned Businesses, Women and Entrepreneurship: Contemporary Classics, and Clearing the Hurdles: Women Building High Growth Businesses (republished in Chinese).
-She is also a co-editor (with Mark Rice) of the book, Entrepreneurship Education and with Mark Rice, Michael Fetters, & John Butler co-edited The Development of University-Based Entrepreneurship Ecosystems: Global Practices.
-Her latest book is the forthcoming edited volume (with Heidi Neck and Candy Brush): Her work has been published in journals including Journal of Business Venturing, Venture Capital, Entrepreneurship Theory and Practice, Journal of Business Research, Small Business Economics, Academy of Management Executive, Journal of Small Business Management and The National Journal of Sociology.
+The Diana Project's books include International Women's Entrepreneurship: Research on the Growth of Women Owned Businesses, Women and Entrepreneurship: Contemporary Classics, and Clearing the Hurdles: Women Building High Growth Businesses (republished in Chinese).
+She is also a co-editor (with Mark Rice) of the book, Entrepreneurship Education, and with Mark Rice, Michael Fetters, & John Butler co-editor of The Development of University-Based Entrepreneurship Ecosystems: Global Practices.
+Her latest book (with Heidi Neck and Candy Brush) is Teaching Entrepreneurship: A Practice Based Approach.
+Her work has been published in journals including Journal of Business Venturing, Venture Capital, Entrepreneurship Theory and Practice, Journal of Business Research, Small Business Economics, Academy of Management Executive, and the Journal of Small Business Management.
 She serves on the editorial board of Academic of Management: Learning and Education.

 Greene is a federally appointed member of the national advisory board for the Small Business Administration's Small Business Development Center program.
 She is a fellow of the IC2 Institute at the University of Texas at Austin.
 Her past service work includes serving as co-chair of the Steering Committee for the Entrepreneurship Affinity Group of the AACSB, and sitting on the boards of the State of Missouri Small Business Development Centers, Kansas Women's Business Center, Growth Opportunity Connection, the Kansas City ATHENAPowerLink™ and the Helzberg Entrepreneurial Mentoring Program.
 Greene really likes to talk about entrepreneurship and is a frequent speaker at national and international events.
 Prior to becoming a professor she worked primarily in the health care industry.